All Products

 .role(Role.USER.getValue())

-.content("Write a Python function named find_prime_numbers that accepts an integer n as a parameter and returns a list of all prime numbers less than n.
-Do not output any content other than the code and do not use Markdown code blocks.").build();
+.content("Write a Python function named find_prime_numbers that takes an integer n as a parameter and returns a list of all prime numbers less than n.
+Do not output non-code content or Markdown code blocks.").build();

 GenerationParam param = GenerationParam.builder()